lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 For **you** making money means selling stuff, or selling labor.

-For **your country**, making money literally means creating money out of thin air.
+For **your country**, making money means creating it out of thin air.

 These two meanings of **making money** couldn't be more different from each other, yet this distinction largely goes unnoticed by the average citizen, and because of this, almost everyone's concept of money is a myth.